zauberzeug/learning_loop_node/README.md

 - `autoupload`: configures auto-submission to the learning loop; `filtered` (default), `all`, `disabled` (example curl parameter `-H 'autoupload: all'`)
 - `camera-id`: a string which groups images for submission together (example curl parameter `-H 'camera-id: front_cam'`)

+The detector also has a sio **upload endpoint** that can be used to upload images and detections to the learning loop.
+The function receives a json dictionary, with the following entries:

+- `image`: the image data in jpg format
+- `tags`: a list of strings.
+If not provided the tag is `picked_by_system`
+- `detections`: a dictionary representing the detections.
+UUIDs for the classes are automatically determined based on the category names.
+This field is optional.
+If not provided, no detections are uploaded.

+The endpoint returns None if the upload was successful and an error message otherwise.

 ## Trainer Node